Dynamical Tropicalisation: The Toric Setting

-Any closed algebraic subvariety $Z$ of the torus has a finite degree and by Wirtinger's theorem {\cite[Chapter 20]{Griffiths-Harris}} a finite normalised (global) mass.
-We can therefore employ the El~Mir--Skoda theorem, \cite[Section III.2.A]{DemaillyBook1}, and extend $[Z]$ by zero to the closed positive current $\overline{[Z]}$ on any toric variety.
-Similarly, any tropical current $\sT_{\cC}$ can be extended by zero to any toric variety, since any fiber $\pi_\sigma^{-1}(x),$ for $\sigma \in \cC,$ has a bounded normalised mass; see \cite[Proposition 4.4]{BH} for more details where we also treat the tropical currents with non-positive weights.
-If, moreover, we demand that the closure $\overline{Z}$ or the fibers of $\overline{\sT}_{\cC}$ intersect the torus-invariant divisors of $X_{\Sigma}$ properly we need a certain compatibility with $\Sigma$, which we present in Theorems~\ref{thm:tevelev} and \ref{thm:weight_intersect} below, after recalling some important theorems from toric geometry.
+Assume that $\omega_0$ is the smooth positive $(1,1)$-form on $X,$ corresponding to $\phi.$ We have that by Wirtinger's theorem {\cite[Page 31]{Griffiths-Harris}}, the closure of any closed algebraic variety $Z\subset (\C^*)^n$ in $X$ has a finite mass with respect to $\omega_0$.
+We can therefore employ the El~Mir--Skoda theorem, \cite[Section III.2.A]{DemaillyBook1}, and extend $[Z]$ by zero to the closed positive current $\overline{[Z]}$ on $X$.
+Similarly, any tropical current $\sT_{\cC}$ can be extended by zero to any smooth projective toric variety, since any fiber $\pi_{\textrm{aff}(\sigma)}^{-1}(x),$ for $\sigma \in \cC,$ has a bounded normalised mass; see \cite[Proposition 4.4]{BH} for more details where we also treat the tropical currents with non-positive weights.
+If, moreover, we demand that the support of $\overline{[Z]}$ or the fibers of $\overline{\sT}_{\cC}$ intersect the torus-invariant divisors of $X_{\Sigma}$ properly we need certain compatibility with $\Sigma$, which we present in Theorems~\ref{thm:tevelev} and \ref{thm:weight_intersect} below, after recalling some important theorems from toric geometry.
 2mm Recall that a $p$-dimensional cone $\sigma = \text{cone}(\rho_1, \dots , \rho_p) \subseteq \R^n \simeq N_{\R}$ is called \emph{unimodular}, if $\{\rho_1, \dots, \rho_p \}$ can be completed to a $\Z$-basis of $\Z^n.$ \begin{theorem} Let $\Sigma\subseteq \R^n,$ be a fan.
 Then, \begin{enumerate} \item [(a)] $X_{\Sigma}$ is smooth, if and only if, $\Sigma$ is \emph{unimodular}, \textit{i.e.}, all cones in $\Sigma$ are unimodular. \item [(b)] $X_{\Sigma}$ is \emph{complete}, if and only if, $\Sigma$ is \emph{complete}, \textit{i.e.}, $|\Sigma| = \R^n.$ \item [(c)] $X_{\Sigma}$ is projective, if and only if, $\Sigma$ is \emph{projective}, \textit{i.e.}, $\Sigma$ is \emph{dual} to a polytope. \end{enumerate} \end{theorem} Recall that, since our base field is the set of complex numbers, a variety is \emph{complete}, if and only if, it is compact in the classical topology.
 Moreover, we do not require our varieties to be projective in this article, and have added Theorems \ref{thm:toric_basic}.c and \ref{thm:toric_adv}.c for completeness; see \cite[Page 67]{Cox-Little-Schenck} for the definition of a dual polytope.
 Further, \begin{theorem} \begin{enumerate}